Women of the Wall: Public response

 From the outset, the Women of the Wall have been subjected to heckling and abuse from male and female Orthodox worshipers.
-More recently, those who oppose the Women of the Wall have been criticized by Israel's predominantly secular society, which objects not only to the harassment of Women of the Wall but attempts to ban mixing of genders in public places such buses and sidewalks.
+More recently, those who oppose the Women of the Wall have been criticized by Israel's predominantly secular society, which objects not only to the harassment of Women of the Wall but attempts to ban mixing of genders in public places such as buses and sidewalks.